- Moving from attention to awareness

 In yoga, the degeneration of awareness into reactive attention manifests itself often as a fixation on whichever body part seems to be doing the most work at the moment, or is feeling the most uncomfortable.
 It also manifests itself as an over-focus on the front of the body (associated with individual consciousness), and a tendency to forget about the back body (linked to universal consciousness).

 In yoga, allowing ourselves to be ruled by reactivity means we forget about the energetic shape of a pose and proper alignment as our mind tries to convince ourselves that we need to straighten that front leg NOW in Warrior II because the bent leg can’t support our weight any longer.
 Ironically, of course, being able to spread your awareness and focus on proper alignment and proper engagement in all the other body parts is exactly the solution to the front knee that is turning to jelly.

 We will focus this week on spreading our awareness to the body parts that don’t seem to be crucial in any given pose, to discover how seemingly minor and usually forgotten alignment details can transform a pose, and—more crucially—can also transform your mental experience of that pose, that moment.

-In this way, your yoga practice becomes a laboratory in which to practice reducing your reactivity.
+In this way, your yoga practice becomes a laboratory in which to practice reducing your reactivity and increasing your serenity a result.
 And with enough practice, your growing ability to be less reactive will spill over into the rest of your life.